siunegu/siunegu.github.io/_posts/2013-12-12-rspec-testing-people-examples-.md

 categories:
 ---

 "There is no Testing Boilerplate."
-All testing follows a simple "if I do this thing, then I should get this other thing" mentality, and with every usecase we should simply adopt this line of thinking.
-Here we'll detail out a simple case example of how a test can be run, using [rspec](https://github.com/rspec/rspec).
+Simply, testing follows a simple model of "if I do a thing, then I should get this other thing" course of events, and with each test usecase in a project we should simply adopt this mentality.
+Here we'll run out a simple case using the example of people ( yeah the ones in real life ) of how a test can be run, using [rspec](https://github.com/rspec/rspec).

-class Person, can walk, talk, eat, & think .
+So take for example the imaginary class Person, who can walk, talk, eat, & think.
+For the usecase of *walk*, let's say we expect Person walks at an average of 4.7km per hour, so after an hour we expect the distance covered to be 4.7km from the starting distance.

-We can expect the average person that walks at an average of 4.7km per hour, so after an hour we expect the distance covered to be 4.7km from the starting distance.
+Let's begin by setting up a couple of spec files for testing.
+Note that this will not be done in rails, but vanilla ruby.
+We can run these commands in terminal to get started.
 `mkdir lib spec`
 `mkdir lib/sims spec/sims`
 `touch spec/sims/person_spec.rb`

-Open person_spec.rb
+We can begin by opening the **person_spec.rb** we just created.

 ```
 module Sims